STOCK MARKET SHARE PRICE

-In the case of Iberdrola, the ADR programme is Level 1, which means that they are not negotiable on an organised market, but are negotiated OTC (“over-the-counter”) through the bank sponsoring the programme (JP Morgan).
+In the case of Iberdrola, the ADR programme is Level 1, which means that they are not negotiable on an organised market, but are negotiated OTC (“over-the-counter”) through the bank sponsoring the programme (The Bank of New York Mellon).

 On 17 December 2015, Ignacio Sánchez Galán kicked off the New York Stock Exchange's trading day by ringing the traditional bell on the occasion of the NYSE début of Avangrid, Iberdrola's American subsidiary, under the AGR ticker (stock symbol).
 Avangrid is a sustainable company with $32 billion in assets and 6,500 employees operating in 24 states throughout the United States.